#cut50 is a national bipartisan initiative to reduce the number of people in our prisons and jails while making our communities safer.

 In Red and Blue states across the country, leading governors like John Kasich (R-Ohio), Nathan Deal (R-Georgia), Rick Perry (R-Texas) and Jerry Brown (D-California) demonstrated that a fresh approach to criminal justice can save money and make communities safer.

-Federal legislation has emerged in Congress and the Obama Administration has shown a deep commitment to to restoring fairness and balance to our justice system.
+Federal legislation has emerged in Congress and the Obama Administration has shown a deep commitment to restoring fairness and balance to our justice system.

 We must seize this moment to work across party lines and safely close prison doors while opening new doors to opportunity for millions of men and women across the country.